bearums/Alpinist-keyboard-generator/README.md

-Alpinist generates keyboards with arbitrary numbers of keys on each row
+Alpinist generates parametric keyboards with arbitrary numbers of keys on each row using Python's [cadquery](https://github.com/CadQuery/cadquery)